cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/ptexpire.rst

 The **ptexpire** program sweeps the ``ptscache_db`` database, deleting entries older than the expiry duration, which defaults to 5400 seconds (3 hours).
 The expiry duration can be changed with the **-E** option.

+Alternatively, if it's passed a list of usernames it deletes just those usernames, immediately.

 **ptexpire** |default-conf-text|